Upgrade to a different edition of SQL Server (Setup)

 SQL Server Setup supports edition upgrade among various editions of SQL Server.
-For information about supported edition upgrade paths, see Supported Version and Edition Upgrades.
-Before you initiate the edition upgrade of an instance of SQL Server, review the following articles:
+For information about supported edition upgrade paths, see Supported version and edition upgrades (SQL Server 2022).

 - Editions and supported features of SQL Server 2017